-You must register for all assessments (both the graded and pass/fail assessment) that you want to take during the current semester through the Campus Management system.
+You must register for exams: You must register for each exam (graded and pass/fail assessment) you want to take during the current semester through the Campus Management system.
 If you miss registering for an exam you will not be able to take it during that semester, but have to wait until the course is offered again!
-Detailed information on exam registration periods are announced in the LAS Academic Calendar in the LAS Course Catalog.
+Detailed information on exam registration periods are announced in the Academic Calendar in the LAS Course Catalog.
 Students can register for and withdraw from exams via the Campus Management.

-Please note: it is only possible to register for or withdraw from an exam during the registration period; failure to register for an exam meansthat you are not allowed to take the exam.
+Please note: it is only possible to register for or withdraw from an exam during the registration period; failure to register for an exam implies that you are not allowed to take the exam.
 If problems arise with the exam registration, students must contact the LAS Examination Office (examination@ucf.uni-freiburg.de) during the registration period, not afterwards.